WERA Motorcycle Roadracing

 YELLOW FLAG: A) When held stationary-indicates a potentially dangerous situation near the track or a slower moving motorcycle.
 B) When waved vigorously-indicates a hazard or obstacle on the track, avoidance maneuvers may be necessary.
 Exercise extreme caution, slow your speed until past the situation.
 Passing for position under a waving yellow flag is NOT allowed and the offending rider will be assessed a penalty.
 See Chapter 5 under PENALTIES.

-YELLOW/RED STRIPED FLAG: Indicates debris on the track surface.
+YELLOW/RED STRIPED FLAG: Indicates debris or fluid on the track surface.
 The corner worker will attempt to point to the debris on the track.
 Also may be used folded into a triangle to point at riders who have an issue with their machine.
 If pointed at a rider they must pull off the racing surface as soon as safely possible and proceed to a corner station for further instruction.

 WHITE & GREEN CROSSED FLAGS: Displayed at start/finish, indicates the halfway point of the race.